Accessible, reliable advice and advocacy

 What is the process to obtain a modification?

 The process to secure a modification is similar in each case, but the length and difficulty of the process largely depends on how well the former spouses can cooperate.
 If both parents agree on the proposed change, modifying an agreement without the court is possible.
 However, you run the risk that the court may not decide to enforce the modification unless your new agreement is reduced to writing and becomes a Court Order.

 If the parents do not agree on the modification, then one parent must file a petition, or written request, with the court.
 The petition must show a significant change of circumstances in the area of child support that requires the change or, in child custody, that the current order or agreement is no longer in the child’s best interests.
 For example, an original custodial parent significantly alters his or her lifestyle and begins working nights leaving his or her young child home alone.
 This substantial change in circumstances negatively affects the welfare of the child.
 Therefore, it would likely be in the best interest of the child to modify the original agreement.
 The modification itself must put the best interest of the child first.

 Work with a Media, PA family law firm to take charge of your future

-If your child support or child custody circumstances have changed since your divorce became final, the Varga Law Offices can advocate on your behalf.
+If your child support or child custody circumstances have changed since your marriage ended, the Media divorce lawyers at Varga Law Offices can advocate on your behalf.
 Call us today at 610.892.9909 or contact us online.
 Conveniently located near the county courthouse, our office hours are 8:30 a.m. to 5:00 p.m., Monday through Friday or by appointment.